jsolarz/fligh_board-rt-ms/.github/copilot_instructions.md

 g.
 ResourceAccess components do not publish events.
 h.
 Resources do not publish events.
 i.
 Engines, ResourceAccess, and Resources do not subscribe to events.

+### Updated Copilot Instructions

+#### System Design Guidelines
+- Added a directive to ensure that all frontend interactions with the backend are routed through a **Queue/Bus Proxy**.
+- Emphasized the roles of **Manager**, **Engine**, and **Accessor** in the backend architecture.
+- Clarified that Managers should queue calls to other Managers when needed, following the IDesign Method's principles.

 ### Project Design Guidelines
 #### General
 a.
 Do not design a clock.